Particular/Workshop/exercises/02 - Publish-Subscribe.md

 # Exercise 02 - Publish-Subscribe

 In NServiceBus endpoints communicate by sending each other messages.
-In this exercise we'll focus on special kind of messages - events.
+In this exercise we'll focus on a specific type of messages - events.
 We will also explore a very powerful and popular messaging pattern - Publish-Subscribe (often also called Pub-Sub).

-Events are used to communicate that some action has taken place, they're informing about a fact that occurred in the past.
+Events are used to communicate that some action has taken place, they're informing about a fact that occurred in the (recent) past.
 In Pub-Sub the sender (called Publisher) and the receiver (called Subscriber) are loosely coupled.
-There might be zero, one or multiple Subscribers interested in a specific event.
-In order to receive that event they need to explicitly subscribed to it.
-In NServiceBus the subscription request is sent by the framework, after specifying mappings and implementing a handler which will process the event.
-The Publisher sends a copy of the event message to every subscriber.
+There might be zero, one or more Subscribers interested in a specific event.
+In order to receive that event, they need to be explicitly subscribed to it.
+In NServiceBus, the subscription request is sent by the framework, after specifying message endpoint mappings and implementing a handler which will process the event.
+Each Subscriber will receiver their own copy of the event message.

 ## Introduction